 New sex abuse lawsuits filed against Boy Scouts in New York

-The Boy Scouts are facing new sex abuse lawsuits in New York state from former scouts who say they were molested by adult scout leaders.
+Former Boy Scouts who say they were molested as children by adult scout leaders filed nine lawsuits Tuesday in New York accusing the organization of failing to protect them.

-The nine suits, filed Tuesday in New York City and on Long Island, allege the Boy Scouts were negligent in failing to stop the abuse.
+The cases, filed Tuesday in New York City and on Long Island, are among the latest of more than nearly 500 lawsuits filed against a variety of institutions since last week, when a one-year window opened for civil lawsuits that had been barred under the state's old statute of limitations.

-One suit also seeks the release of the organization's internal records on abuse.
+One of the suits filed against the Boy Scouts this week also seeks the release of internal Boy Scout records on abuse.

-Nearly 500 abuse lawsuits have been filed in New York since a one-year window opened last week for cases that had been barred under the state's old statute of limitations.
+"We don't know who those offenders are.
+We don't know where they're living," said attorney Jeff Anderson, whose firm is one of two involved in the cases.
+"Until the Child Victims Act passed here in New York there was no hope that action could be taken."

 The Scouts did not immediately comment on the new suits, but in a statement earlier this month said the organization is outraged by the allegations of abuse and apologizes to anyone who was harmed.